Sciss/AudioFile/README.md

 ```

 For all further information, please refer to the API docs.
-They can be created with `xsbt doc`.
+They can be created with `sbt doc`.

 ### download